-Each Regulated Company which is a sewerage undertaker has a general duty as such to provide, improve, extend and maintain a system of public sewers capable of draining its region effectively, and to make provision for the emptying of sewers and for dealing effectively with their contents.
+Each regulated sewerage undertaker has a general duty as such to provide, improve, extend and maintain a system of public sewers capable of draining its region effectively, and to make provision for the emptying of sewers and for dealing effectively with their contents.
 It also has specific sewerage duties, including a duty to comply with a sewer requisition provided certain conditions are met, a duty to provide sewers otherwise than by requisition, and a duty to permit private drains and sewers to be connected to its public sewers.

-It is a criminal offence for a person to cause or knowingly permit any poisonous, noxious or polluting matter, or trade or sewage effluent to enter controlled waters (including most rivers and other inland and coastal waters) other than in accordance with the terms of a discharge consent or with some other lawful authority.
+It is a criminal offence for a person to carry out a "water discharge activity" (such as to cause or knowingly permit any poisonous, noxious or polluting matter, or trade or sewage effluent to enter controlled waters (including most rivers and other inland and coastal waters)) other than in accordance with the terms of an Environmental Permit (discharge consent).
 The principal prosecuting body is the EA, although third parties also have a right of prosecution.

-The terms of discharge consents depend largely on the type of discharge and when the consents were granted.
-Within the scope of its powers and duties under the WRA, the EA has discretion as to the terms on which discharge consents are granted or existing consents are altered.
-The disposal of sewage sludge from sewage treatment works is also controlled.
+The terms of the Environmental Permits depend largely on the size and location of the discharge and when the consents were granted.
+Within the scope of its powers and duties under the Environmental Permitting Regulations 2010 ("EPR"), the EA has discretion as to the terms on which environmental permits are granted or existing permits are altered.
+New European Directives (that are transposed into UK Law) are one of the primary reasons existing permits are altered.
+The transfer, processing and disposal of sewage sludge from sewage treatment works is also regulated by the EA.